About ULTRA TechLife

-Ben's deep into consumer electronics, technical writing, testing, and reviewing new productsabout to be introduce to the market.
-Some of the products he's tested include smart televisions, media players, tablet computers, radios, wireless routers, gaming systems, futuristic toys, remote control vehicles, digital cameras, weather radios, scientific instruments, and solar power equipment.
+Ben's deep into consumer electronics, technical writing, testing, and reviewing new products about to be introduced.
+Some of the products he's tested include smart televisions, media players, tablets, two-way radios, wireless routers, gaming systems, drones, digital cameras, weather radios, scientific instruments, and solar power equipment.
 Testing involves performance checks, measurements, firmware bug identification and fix recommendations, creating review videos and articles, and writing easier owner's manuals and online guides for users.
 He loves to help consumers make great choices, find budget technology, and gives them free tips to get the most out of products he reviews.

 Advertising, Sponsorship & Public Speaking